U.S. Supreme Court conservatives lean against race-conscious student admissions | Education

 - United States

 Conservative U.S. Supreme Court justices signaled skepticism on Monday toward the legality of race-conscious admissions policies in cases involving Harvard University and the University of North Carolina that could imperil affirmative action programs often used to boost enrollment of Black and Hispanic students.
-The court was hearing tense arguments in appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding programs used at the two prestigious schools to foster student diversity.
-The justices heard the UNC case first.
+The court heard tense arguments in appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding programs used at the two prestigious schools to foster student diversity.
+The justices heard nearly three hours of arguments in the UNC case before turning to the Harvard dispute.

 The suits were filed separately against the two schools in 2014.
 One accused Harvard of violating Title VI of the Civil Rights Act of 1964, which bars discrimination based on race, color or national origin under any program or activity receiving federal financial assistance.
 The other accused UNC violating the 14th Amendment.
 Blum's group has argued that the Constitution requires colorblind admissions.

 "The assumption that race necessarily informs something about anyone's qualifications is antithetical to this court's precedents and to our Constitution," Strawbridge told the justices.
-'SLICING THE BALONEY'

-Conservative Justice Samuel Alito asked whether if schools are barred from considering race they could still consider, in the theoretical case of an immigrant from Africa now living in a predominately white area in North Carolina, an essay that describes having to deal with "huge cultural differences."
-Strawbridge said such an applicant could do so "because the preference in that case is not being based upon the race."

-Kagan pushed back on that scenario, saying it was "slicing the baloney awfully thin" because "race is part of the culture."
-President Joe Biden's administration backed the schools.
+MILITARY ACADEMIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)